Travel Report: Fort William Town Centre, Scotland.

 Whatever you end up grabbing, you can saunter over to Cameron Square opposite the bakery and devour your purchase on the stone benches.
 The square is also home to the brilliant and free to enter West Highland Museum.

 Fort William is… how can I put this… a drinking town!
 In fact, there are more pubs here than useful shops.
-I’ve never been much of a drinker, but I do recall a fun night at The Maryburgh some years ago.
-I was out with my sister and her husband.
-We ended kicking a local guy’s ass at pool.
-Then, after one beer too many, I “treated” everyone to a karaoke rendition of Song 2.
+I’ve never been much of a drinker, but I do recall a fun night at The Maryburgh Inn many years ago.
+I was out with my sister and her husband and we ended up kicking a local guy’s ass at pool.
+Then, after one beer too many, I “treated” everyone to a karaoke rendition of Blur’s Song 2.

 St. Andrew’s Church.

 Fort William’s prettiest church, St. Andrew’s, is another feature of The High Street.
 It’s well worth a look, even just to walk through its lovely garden and graveyard.

 The current building dates back to 1876 when it was built by George Baynton Davy, who made his fortune in the fertiliser industry.
 It’s certainly a handsome structure, with its Caen stone walls and Connemara marble pillars.

 Another church in town ended up packing quite the surprising punch!
 Following the steep stone staircase up to its entrance, I had no idea of the revelation that awaited me at the top….